mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 The Real-time Transport Protocol (RTP) {{!RFC3550}} is generally used to carry real-time media for conversational media sessions, such as video conferences, across the Internet.
-Since RTP requires real-time delivery and is tolerant to packet losses, the default underlying transport protocol has historically been UDP {{?RFC0768}}.
-More recently, DTLS {{?RFC9147}} has been used as an underlying transport in order to secure the media exchange, and other transport protocols such as TCP {{?RFC9293}} and TLS {{?RFC8446}}
+Since RTP requires real-time delivery and is tolerant to packet losses, the default underlying transport protocol has historically been UDP {{?RFC0768}}, but a large variety of other underlying transport protocols have been defined for various reasons (e.g., securing media exchange, or providing a fallback when UDP is blocked along a network path).
+This document describes RTP over QUIC, providing one more underlying transport protocol.
+The reasons for using QUIC as an underlying transport protocol are given in
-have been used as fallbacks, when UDP is blocked for some reason.
+{{motivations}}}.

 This document describes an application usage of QUIC ({{?RFC9308}}).
 As a baseline, the document does not expect more than a standard QUIC implementation